 Culinary performance and taste

-Stevia’s aroma presents a residual bitterness noticeable in neutral preparations, while sucralose faithfully reproduces the sweet profile of sucrose.
+Stevia’s aroma presents a residual bitterness perceptible in neutral preparations, while sucralose faithfully reproduces the sweet profile of sucrose.
 This sensory gap explains its massive adoption in industrial products where taste neutrality is crucial.

 Economic considerations